Singingkettle/ChangShuoRadioData/ref/ModulationDataSimulator-radioML-matlab-chagnshuo/README.md

 ![relationship](./img/relationship.svg)

-The whole generation pipeline is defined in the ModulatorClass file, for example **BPSKModulator.m**.:
+The whole generation pipeline is defined in the ModulationClass file, for example **BPSKModulation.m**.:

 ```matlab
     methods(Access = protected)